minichate/jscs-ember-deprecations/README.md

  `disallowObjectController` will warn you if you use the deprecated Ember.ObjectController.
 See http://emberjs.com/deprecations/v1.x/#toc_objectcontroller for details.

  `disallowInstanceInInitializer` will warn you if you are looking up instances within an initializer.
 See http://emberjs.com/deprecations/v1.x/#toc_access-to-instances-in-initializers for details.

+### Deprecations added in Ember 1.13

+`disallowAtEachLeafNode` will warn you if you use the deprecated `foo.@each` notation.
+See https://github.com/emberjs/ember.js/pull/11994 for details.

 ### Other Ember best practices